top of page

 Background

-Patients with uncontrolled high uric acid levels in their blood will, over time, develop uric acid crystals in their joints- especially in the toe areas.
-When joints are affected by this disease, we call the phenomenon podagra.
+Patients with uncontrolled high uric acid levels in their blood will, over time, develop uric acid crystals in their joints, especially in the toe areas.
+When joints are affected by this disease, the phenomenon is referred to as podagra.
 Sometimes you can see whitish prominences under the skin that resemble rice grains- these are called tophi.
 Sometimes the crystals accumulate into big tumors.
-When we hear the word "crystal," we usually think of rock hard crystals.
+When we hear the word "crystal," we usually think of rock-hard crystals.
 This is not the case with uric acid crystals.
 The contents of these crystal accumulations have the consistency of toothpaste.
 These crystal accumulations are odorless - if there is a putrid smell coming from these types of ulcers, you have to suspect a secondary infection.

 Figure 1 An acute inflammation of the 4th toe due to gout.
 Note how red and swollen the distal interphalangeal joint is.
 This is due to inflammation.
 Remember: this is not an infection.
-Many of these patients mistakenly are prescribed a course of antibiotics.
-Note the whitish areas - these are visible uric acid crystals and are called tophi. copyright: Dr. Antonio Versales
+Many of these patients are mistakenly prescribed a course of antibiotics.
+Note the whitish areas - these are visible uric acid crystals, also known as tophi.
+Copyright: Dr. Antonio Versales

-The skin over affected joints often becomes thin, and sometimes ulcerations break out over the inflamed, swollen joints.
-These ulcerations often appear at times when there is an exacerbation of inflammation.
-As we mentioned earlier, this is very commonly misdiagnosed as an infection.
-It is actually surprisingly rare that gout ulcers have a secondary infection.
+The skin over affected joints often becomes thin, and sometimes ulcerations develop on the inflamed, swollen joints.
+These ulcerations usually appear during times of inflammation exacerbation.
+As we mentioned earlier, this condition is often misdiagnosed as an infection.
+It is surprisingly rare for gout ulcers to develop a secondary infection.
 It seems like bacteria do not thrive in these concentrations of uric acid crystals.
 However, it is very understandable that colleagues misdiagnose this as an infection.
-So how can you differentiate this from infection?
-Firstly, you have to find out whether the patient really has gout - for this, you need to be able to measure the uric acid levels in a blood sample.
+So, how can you differentiate this from infection?
+Firstly, you need to determine whether the patient has gout; for this, you must be able to measure uric acid levels in a blood sample.
 If the patient has typical gout-affected joints in other areas, the diagnosis can be made clinically if no blood tests are available.
-Laboratory parameters like CRP and white-blood-cell count may be moderately elevated with inflammation alone and are not specific to infection.
+Laboratory parameters, such as CRP and white blood cell count, may be moderately elevated due to inflammation alone and are not specific to infection.
 Moreover, look at the whole patient and not just at the hole in the patient.
 For example, does the patient have a fever, and what is the general condition?
 If you are unsure whether antibiotics are warranted, you could, for example, ask the patient to come back the next day or after a couple of days.
 If there is an infection, you will most often see a change for the worse.
-If there is no infection, the situation probably looks quite the same as the previous visit.
+If there is no infection, the situation is likely to be the same as it was at the previous visit.

-In the course of months/years, gout-affected joints become destructed.
-This is often clearly visible on plain x-ray films.
-Not rarely, this is misdiagnosed as infection ( osteomyelitis), leading to even more antibiotics being prescribed to no use.
-Paradoxically, even severely destructed joints need not be painful in the long run.
+Over the course of months or years, gout-affected joints can become severely damaged.
+This is often clearly visible on plain X-ray films.
+Not infrequently, this is misdiagnosed as an infection (osteomyelitis), leading to even more antibiotics being prescribed for no apparent use.
+Paradoxically, even severely destroyed joints need not be painful in the long run.
 The joints are usually very painful while the acute inflammation is ongoing.
 In the course of the disease, the joint inflammation " burns out" over time, leaving behind a destroyed joint that, strangely enough, often is pain-free.

-Figure 2 An ulceration over the base joint of the greater toe ( 1st MTP joint) on the medial side.
+Figure 2: An ulceration over the base joint of the greater toe ( 1st MTP joint) on the medial side.
 This joint is very often affected by podagra.
 Note the crystalline deposits which have broken out through the joint capsule and are now visible in the ulcer.
-Note how inflamed the skin is surrounding the ulcer.
-However, this is not a bacterial infection, and antibiotics are not indicated here.
+Note the degree of inflammation surrounding the ulcer.
+However, this is not a bacterial infection, and antibiotics are not indicated in this case.
 Instead, we have to try to remove the crystal deposits blocking the ulcer bed.
-Often this will decrease the inflammation of the skin.
-You can remove the crystals with forceps or a curette if you are gentle.
+Often, this will decrease the inflammation of the skin.
+You can remove the crystals with forceps or a curette, being gentle.
 If this is very painful for the patient, you can inject some lidocaine directly into the crystals' area.
 Do not inject this into the inflamed skin, as this will be extremely painful for the patient.

-Figure 3 Another patient with gout-related ulcerations over the 1st MTP joint.
+Figure 3.
+Another patient with gout-related ulcerations over the 1st MTP joint.
 Again, note the whitish crystals which have broken out through the joint capsule and have deposited themselves in the subcutaneous layer.
 This ulcer will not heal before we have removed these crystals.
-This may have to be done in several sessions to avoid causing the patient unnecessary pain.
+This may need to be done in several sessions to minimize the patient's discomfort.
 You can inject lidocaine directly into the area with the crystals.
-Use the thinnest needle you have and inject it very slowly to avoid causing unnecessary distress. copyright: Hermann Frieske, Univ.
+Use the thinnest needle you have and inject it very slowly to avoid causing unnecessary distress.
+Copyright: Hermann Frieske, Univ.
 Giessen

-Figure 5 Gout-related ulcerations can develop over any joint affected by hyperuricemia but are most commonly seen in the forefeet.
-Sometimes patients can develop these ulcers over joints in the fingers.
-Here the distal interphalangeal joint is affected on the palmar side.
+Figure 5: Gout-related ulcerations can develop over any joint affected by hyperuricemia but are most commonly seen in the forefeet.
+Sometimes, patients can develop ulcers over the joints in their fingers.
+Here, the distal interphalangeal joint is affected on the palmar side.

-Joints with ulcerations are usually intensely inflamed, and it can be difficult to rule out infection.
-There may be greyish secretion resembling pus.
-Laboratory parameters like CRP and white blood cell count are usually elevated.
+Joints with ulcerations are usually intensely inflamed, making it difficult to rule out infection.
+There may be a greyish exudate resembling pus.
+Laboratory parameters, such as CRP and white blood cell count, may be elevated solely due to gout inflammation.
 As we have mentioned several times earlier in this chapter, there is often no bacterial infection.
 Remember that the crystal accumulations typically have no smell.
-If there is a putrid smell coming from secretions, you must suspect infection.
+If there is a putrid smell emanating from secretions, you should suspect an infection.
 If you are very unsure whether a bacterial infection is present, you can do a bacterial swab first.
-It is useless to do a swab from the surface of the ulcer as you obviously will find bacteria there.
-These are not proof that there is an infection present.
-To take a relevant swab, you have to first remove some of the crystals in the wound bed, rinse thoroughly with saline and then take the swab.
-If there is a visible opening into the joint - rinse the joint with saline via a venflon and then take the swab as close to the joint surface as possible, taking care not to contaminate the swab with bacteria from the surrounding skin!
+It is useless to take a swab from the surface of the ulcer, as you will obviously find bacteria there.
+These are not conclusive evidence that an infection is present.
+To take a relevant swab, you first have to remove some of the crystals in the wound bed, rinse thoroughly with saline, and then take the swab.
+If there is a visible opening into the joint, rinse the joint with saline using a venflon.
+Then, take the swab as close to the joint surface as possible, taking care not to contaminate the swab with bacteria from the surrounding skin.
 Taking a good bacterial swab is a skill!
-So- if you are very unsure whether there is a bacterial infection going on, you take a good swab and start a course of antibiotics.
+So, if you are unsure whether a bacterial infection is present, take a good swab and start a course of antibiotics.
 If the results from the swab come back negative after a few days, you can terminate the antibiotic treatment.

-Ulcerations over gout-affected joints tend to heal surprisingly well over time, even though the chronic inflammation may entirely destroy the joints.
+Ulcerations over gout-affected joints tend to heal surprisingly well over time, even though the chronic inflammation can cause significant joint damage.
 To get these ulcers to heal, it is essential to rinse out as many of the crystals as possible.
 As we mentioned earlier, it is often not very painful for the patient to rinse the joint as long as this is done gently.
-We routinely use a venflon which we gently insert into the joint space and then, with gentle pressure, irrigate with about 5 ml of saline or super oxidized water.
+We routinely use a venflon, which we gently insert into the joint space and then, with gentle pressure, irrigate with about 5 ml of saline or super-oxidized water.
 If the skin surrounding the ulcer is not too painful, you can place the syringe directly over the hole ( without a venflon) and rinse in this manner.
-We need to use some pressure to loosen crystals and rinse them out of the joint.
-Sometimes this is very effective, and you will see a lot of crystals being rinsed out; at other times, you may only see a few small grains of crystals.
+We need to apply pressure to loosen the crystals and rinse them out of the joint.
+Sometimes this is very effective, and you will see many crystals being rinsed out; at other times, you may only see a few small grains of crystals.

 Some patients have more pain than others.
 If you have a patient whose ulcerations are more painful, you can also use Lidocaine to irrigate the joint space.
 Inject a milliliter or two of Lidocaine via a venflon into the joint space - let it dwell in the joint for about a minute, and then irrigate the joint with the saline.

-Note that new crystals will be formed in the course of a few days.
-So you need not be disappointed if you see a new accumulation of crystals at the next visit- Keep irrigating the joint for a few weeks, and slowly the production of new crystals will diminish.
-As mentioned before, it is essential that the patient has diet restrictions to low purine foods and will often need medication to optimize blood uric acid levels.
+Please note that new crystals will form over the course of a few days.
+So you need not be disappointed if you see a new accumulation of crystals at the next visit.
+Keep irrigating the joint for a few weeks, and slowly the production of new crystals will diminish.
+As mentioned earlier, the patient must adhere to a diet that restricts low-purine foods and may often require medication to optimize blood uric acid levels.

 We don't believe that footbaths have any effect here- they are not effective enough at expelling crystals from the joint space compared to irrigation with a venflon.

-Especially initially, when there are many crystals in the joint, we also use a curette or fine forceps to "pluck" out crystals from the joint.
-You need to have sterile tools to do this; otherwise, you can cause a bacterial infection!
+Initially, when there are many crystals in the joint, we also use a curette or fine forceps to gently "pluck" out the crystals.
+You must use sterile tools to perform this procedure; otherwise, you risk contracting a bacterial infection.
 Again, if this is done very gently, it is not very painful.
 If the patient feels this is very uncomfortable, you can inject ( without a needle!) about 2 ml of Lidocaine into the joint space and let it dwell for about 5 minutes.
 If you have 2% lidocaine available, use this- it works quicker and more effectively, but 1% will also do fine.

-Figure 7 Here, we use a curette to carefully remove some crystals from the joint.
+Figure 7.
+Here, we use a curette to remove some crystals from the joint carefully.
 This patient had very little pain in the joint, and we did not use any lidocaine here.
 Gout-affected ulcers usually bleed surprisingly well, even in patients with moderate PAD.
-It seems as if the inflammation leads to an improvement of the local blood supply around the joint area, and this is maybe why these ulcers heal well once the crystals are removed regularly.
+It appears that the inflammation leads to an improvement in the local blood supply around the joint area, which may be why these ulcers heal well once the crystals are regularly removed.
 So be prepared for a bit of bleeding - this is usually a good sign.

-Figure 8 Another patient with the same condition.
-We again used a curette to remove a lot of the crystals and then irrigated the joint with saline twice weekly.
-You may have to repat the manual removal of crystals at several sessions in the future in addition to the irrigation procedure.
+Figure 8.
+Another patient with the same condition.
+We again used a curette to remove a significant amount of the crystals, and then irrigated the joint with saline twice a week.
+You may have to repeat the manual removal of crystals at several sessions in the future, in addition to the irrigation procedure.
 This patient had some pain and did a toe block with lidocaine at the base of the toe because we also wanted to make a separate incision ( see figure 9)

-Figure 9 This is the same patient as in figure 8.
-We made a separate incision on the side of the toe over the joint to get more crystals out.
+Figure 9.
+This is the same patient as in Figure 8.
+We made a separate incision on the side of the toe, over the joint, to remove more crystals.
 We sometimes use this technique - creating an incision to rinse the joint more effectively.
-These incisions usually heal well, and to date, we have never had a complication with this technique, but if you have a good primary opening to the joint through the ulcer, it is usually not necessary to make a separate incision.
+These incisions usually heal well, and to date, we have never experienced a complication with this technique.
+However, if a good primary opening to the joint is achieved through the ulcer, it is typically not necessary to make a separate incision.

-Figure 10 A plain x-ray of the foot of the patient is shown in figures 8/9.
+Figure 10.
+A plain X-ray of the patient's foot is shown in Figures 8 and 9.
 The red arrow points to the toe we treated in the previous images.
 Note how gout has destroyed most of the bone at the end of the toe ( distal phalanx).
 This is caused by the chronic inflammation caused by the uric acid crystals and is not osteomyelitis.
 The stipulated red line shows the destruction of the first MTP joint in the same foot due to gout.

 The more often you rinse the affected joint/ remove crystals manually, the quicker the ulcer will heal.
 Under ideal circumstances, this should be done every second day.
-We often try to train the patient's spouse or other family members to irrigate the joint.
-We cannot expect anyone who is not a healthcare professional to manually remove crystals with forceps or other tools, but we can teach them how to install saline into the joint.
+We often try to train the patient's spouse or other family members to perform joint irrigation.
+We cannot expect anyone who is not a healthcare professional to remove crystals with forceps or other tools manually; however, we can teach them how to administer saline into the joint.
 In this way, the patient can avoid costly transport to the clinic.
-It is important to teach the caregivers to do the procedure in a clean manner - the syringe must be boiled between uses, and the irrigating solution must be saline which has been purchased.
+It is essential to instruct caregivers on performing the procedure in a sterile manner.
+The syringe must be boiled between uses, and the irrigating solution must be prepared using saline, which has been purchased.
 We do not recommend installing boiled water into a joint space as this can lead to osteomyelitis!
-So yes, there are a few logistical hinders here, but it is not impossible to have the patient treated at home and come for regular check-ups at your clinic with a few weeks intervals where you may have to remove more crystals manually.
+So, yes, there are a few logistical hurdles here, but it is not impossible to have the patient treated at home and come in for regular check-ups at your clinic with a few weeks' intervals, where you may have to remove more crystals manually.

 The joint should be irrigated twice weekly as a general rule of thumb.